libatomic/atomic-cli/README.md

 Additional tools:

-- **convert** - Convert any third-party CSV to Passport user import format using a JSON mapping file
+- **map** - Map and filter any third-party CSV to Passport user import format using a JSON mapping file
 - **verify** - Validate a user import CSV and optionally deduplicate records

 #### Common Options